Title: Integrative Medicine Specialist and Anesthesiologist

 Dr. Caryl J. Guth, Integrative Medicine Specialist and Anesthesiologist at the Center for Integrative Medicine has been recognized by Marquis Who’s Who Top Doctors for dedication, achievements, and leadership in holistic medicine.

 When Dr. Guth entered her profession in 1962, she had one goal: to prove that women can serve society as effectively as men.
 Her can-do attitude was an inspiration to other women and it led her in achieving tremendous success over the last five decades.
-Her accomplishments to date include establishing and chairing the complementary and integrative medicine program at Wake Forest Baptist Medical Center, and funding published research on the benefits of low EMF on stem cells.
+Her accomplishments to date include establishing and voluntarily consulting for the integrative medicine program at Wake Forest Baptist Medical Center, and funding published research on the benefits of low EMF on stem cells.
 In addition, she achieved prominent roles in the field of anesthesiology, including board of directors member for the Mills-Peninsula Medical Center, instructor for Radboud University, fellow in anesthesiology for QVH, and instructor in anesthesiology at Wake Forest University.
 She retired from her work as a physician in 2002; however she has continued to work in the healthcare field in the area of holistic and integrative medicine, which she has been practicing since 1998.
 In addition, Dr. Guth is an independent wellness consultant who believes that optimal health can be achieved through lifestyle choices rather than being reliant on medication.
 She is also a current member of the Board of Science and Policy Advisers for the American Council on Science and Health.

 In her retirement, Dr. Guth is incredibly involved with Wake Forest University athletics.
 She is involved with providing scholarships to women’s golf and women’s basketball.
-She is also an avid sports fan of many of its teams, including men’s basketball and men’s football.
+She is also an avid sports fan of many of its other teams, including men’s basketball and men’s football.
 She spends her free time attending as many sporting events that she can with the university.
 Dr. Guth is also very active in industry projects in her retirement.
-Currently, she is working on developing a new product to help the body’s natural ability to heal, as it has been proven that people lose the capability to heal up to 10 percent as they age.
-In the years to come, she intends to continue in her current work while promoting a healthy lifestyle through her own healthy practices.
+Currently, she is working on developing a new product to help the body’s natural ability to heal, as it has been proven that people lose the capability to heal up to 10 percent per decade as they age.
+In the years to come, she intends to continue in her current work while promoting a healthy lifestyle through her own health practices.